 Our new online course is designed to help anyone teach – and learn – with a 21st century approach to knowledge and teaching.
 Lesson 1 of the course shares important evidence we now have about the working of the brain, that is meaningful for all subjects and ages – and lives.
 We then move to thinking together about the data filled world in which we live, to prepare students for their future in a world of data.

 The aim of a data science approach is not to add new standards or content to your teaching, it is about interacting with your content in a data science way – that is fun, interesting and creative.
 In the course you will experience lessons that you can take and use with your students, and you will see lots of classroom and lesson examples.
 Whether you are a kindergarten teacher, a high school history or maths teacher, an administrator or parent, or someone just curious about data science, there will be ideas for you.

 The course is completely online and self-paced, so you can take it on your own time.
-It is being released in two versions, with the same content: one version is free, and one version provides 2 Continuing Education Units, verified by a certificate, at a special introductory price.
-We recommend the certificate for those who would like credit from their school district or school for the time it takes to complete the course and learn the new ideas.
 The course is taught by Jo Boaler and others on the youcubed team, and is taught through a pedagogy of active engagement.
 We encourage you to take it with friends and colleagues!
 A more detailed overview of the course is below and you can watch a preview here:

 - Brain growth and change